 - A comprehensive SEO dashboard to monitor your SEO performance and help improve it.

-- Designed in Google Sheets using data from
+- Designed in Google Sheets using data from our Google Sheets integrations:

 - Google Search Console

 - Google Analytics v4

 - Data refreshes automatically and easily shared with team members

 - Easy and efficient monitoring of core SEO metrics so you can drive improved SEO performance, and informed decision-making on your site